emacsmirror/dired-quick-sort/README.md

 [this guide](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/)
 for installing GNU command line tools.

+Alternatively, to suppress warning and silently fail when you don't have the appropriate system environment set up, set `dired-quick-sort-suppress-setup-warning` to t:

+    (setq dired-quick-sort-suppress-setup-warning t)

 ## TRAMP Support

 You may be able to use this package when your are using TRAMP, but the actual sorting may be only